cys9772/election-blog4/content/post/2024-09-22-blog-post-3-polling/index.md

 ```

 Our current polling model predicts that Harris will win the results indicate that **Harris will win the vote share by a very slim margin**.
-Assuming that our historical data is representative of current dynamics and changes to voting behavior, the Elastic-net method helps handle multicolinearity and provide a **balance between shrinkage and variable elimination**.
+Assuming that our historical data is representative of current dynamics and changes to voting behavior, the Elastic-net method helps handle multicollinearity and provides a **balance between shrinkage and variable elimination**.
 Further sensitivity testing should be used to get a **better understanding of the reliability of its predictions**.

 ## A Battle of Two Pollsters